Vukky97/frida-demo/README.md

 Pull requests are welcome!

 ### Issues and Support
 Have a bug or a question?
-Please create an issue here on GitHub!
+Feel free create an issue here on GitHub!

 https://github.com/t0thkr1s/FridaDemo/issues